-Norfolk State University, one of Virginia’s historically Black colleges and universities, received a bomb threat last month.
+Norfolk State University, one of Virginia’s historically Black colleges and universities.
 (Norfolk State)

 As Virginia lawmakers consider how to spend more than $4.3 billion in federal funding from the American Rescue Plan, two former state leaders are calling for more investment in the state’s historically Black colleges and universities.